Skip to main content Skip to footer

 A software network diagram might include requirements gathering, architecture design, database development, API creation, front-end coding, integration testing, and deployment.
 Technical dependencies often create the critical path.

-This ensures your diagrams always reflect the latest task statuses, dependencies, and blockers.
+This makes sure your diagrams always reflect the latest task statuses, dependencies, and blockers.
 Your team has real-time visibility into progress, potential delays, and shifting priorities without manual updates.

 Marketing campaign projects